Alonzo Jackson: Pittsburgh Steelers

-Due to disappointing performances of Andre Wadsworth and Jamal Reynolds, the potential of “undersized Seminole ends” like Jackson was met with scepticism.
-The Pittsburgh Steelers drafted him in the second round of the 2003 NFL Draft and he made the transition from defensive end to left outside linebacker in the 3–4 defense, projected as a long-term replacement for veteran Jason Gildon.
+The Pittsburgh Steelers selected him in the second round of the 2003 NFL draft and he made the transition from defensive end to left outside linebacker in the 3–4 defense, projected as a long-term replacement for veteran Jason Gildon.
 He performed well during the preseason in both of his years with the Steelers, but only saw playing time on special teams.
-He was cut prior to the 2005 season, and later signed with the New York Giants and the Philadelphia Eagles.
+He played in two games in 2003 but recorded no statistics.
+He appeared in seven games in 2004, totaling five solo tackles and three assisted tackles.
+He was cut prior to the 2005 season on September 3, 2005.